MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/virtual-directories.md

 }
 ```

-### Retrieving Virtual Directories for an application
+### Retrieving virtual directories for an application

 The virtual directories that belong to an application can retrieved by providing the application id in the GET request.
 [Web application](applications.md) resources contain the link required to access their virtual directories in their [HAL](hal.md).